Newman, Marte have 3 RBIs each, Pirates top Brewers 12-2

+PITTSBURGH (AP) — Kevin Newman had a big night at the plate for the Pirates.
+So did Colin Moran.
+Starling Marte, too.

-PITTSBURGH (AP) — Kevin Newman and Starling Marte each drove in three runs, leading the Pittsburgh Pirates to a 12-2 win over the Milwaukee Brewers on Saturday night.
+They all helped power Pittsburgh to a 12-2 thumping of the Milwaukee Brewers on Saturday night.

+Newman and Moran each had four hits and three RBIs, and Marte drove in three runs of his own.

+“It’s a blast,” Newman said.
+“We’re just all having a great time going out there battling, making good contact, just trying to put runs up for the team.
+It’s going well for us right now.”

-Newman had four hits, including a home run, after going 0 for 5 in a 7-6 loss to Milwaukee on Friday.
+Newman, who had a home run among his hits, bounced back after going 0 for 5 in a 7-6 loss to Milwaukee on Friday.
 Melky Cabrera also homered for the Pirates.

 Dario Agrazal (2-0) allowed two runs in six innings after being recalled from Triple-A Indianapolis to start in place of Trevor Williams, who was placed on the paternity list Saturday.
 The rookie right-hander gave up those runs on two homers, one by Mike Moustakas in the first and another by Yasmani Grandal two innings later.